Jennifer McFalls: USA Softball

-Mcfalls started out her Olympic career as the 1996 alternative soon after she became the world champion gold medal winner in 1998.
-In the following year she was the Pan American Games winner.
-From 1994 to 2000 she was a part of the U.S. National team.
+McFalls started out her Olympic career as the 1996 alternate soon after she became the world champion gold medal winner in 1998.
+In the following year, she was the Pan American Games winner.
+From 1994 to 2000, McFalls was a part of the U.S. National team.
 She played in several of the 2000 Olympic games.
-McFalls helped score the game winning run in the bottom of the eight in the victory over Japan winning 2–1.
+McFalls helped score the game winning run in the bottom of the eighth inning in the victory over Japan, winning 2–1.
 McFalls walked twice and scored two runs in the games overall.

 Coaching career

-McFalls first began coaching career as an assistant coach for three seasons at Texas A&M from 1995 to 1997 and one season at the University of Oklahoma 1997–1998.
-After her seasons at the collegiate level McFalls went on to become the fastpitch softball academy director at Power Alley in Grand Prairie, Texas from 2002 to 2003.
-Shortly after McFalls took an assistant athletic director and head softball coach position at Hockday School in Dallas, Texas.
-She spent 2 years at the school from 2003 to 2005.
-She was then offered a position at Midlothian High School, in Midlothian Texas where she became the head coach and assistant athletic director.
-With a winning record of 139–48 and leading her team to five consecutive playoff appearances.
-During her time at Midlothian High School she was also a part of the USA Softball selection committee from 2005 to 2010 and served as the assistant coach for Team USA at the 2010 Canadian Open Fast Pitch International Championship.
+McFalls first began her coaching career as an assistant coach for three seasons at Texas A&M from 1995 to 1997 and one season at the University of Oklahoma, in 1997–1998.
+After her seasons at the collegiate level, McFalls went on to become the fastpitch softball academy director at Power Alley in Grand Prairie, Texas from 2002 to 2003.
+Shortly afterward, McFalls took an assistant athletic director and head softball coach position at Hockday School in Dallas, Texas.
+She spent two years at the school, from 2003 to 2005.
+McFalls was then offered a position at Midlothian High School, in Midlothian, Texas, where she became the head coach and assistant athletic director, compiling a record of 139–48 and leading her team to five consecutive playoff appearances.
+During her time at Midlothian High School, she was also a part of the USA Softball selection committee from 2005 to 2010 and served as the assistant coach for Team USA at the 2010 Canadian Open Fast Pitch International Championship.

 McFalls then started to coach for Texas in 2010, as an assistant coach under head coach Connie Clark.
 In 2015, she was hired as the head coach for the National Pro Fastpitch team, the Dallas Charge.
 Clark resigned following the 2018 season, and McFalls did not return to the coaching staff.

 On August 22, 2018, McFalls was named head coach at Kansas.